kstenerud/safe-encoding/safe85-specification.md

 Encoding
 --------

 Safe85L works essentially the same as safe85, except that it is prefixed by a length field.
-The length field is built incrementally using the first 64 characters of the safe85 encoding alphabet, until sufficient bits are available to encode the length of the data.
+The length field is built incrementally using **only the first 64 characters of the safe85 encoding alphabet** (for a 6-bit value), until sufficient bits are available to encode the length of the data.
+Characters `j` (index 64) and above are invalid for the length field.

 The length encoding uses the lower 5 bits for data, and the high bit as a continuation bit: